DaaviidOC/API_Openai/Instructions/guide.md

 · !pip install openai==0.28

 - In the script for making GPT queries, you can use "content": input(" "), to write queries in the input rather than in the code.

+## Troubleshooting
+- If you encounter any errors during execution, make sure all libraries are up to date and that your OpenAI API key is correctly set up in the API_openai.ipynb file.